-Each employer must prepare an Internal Regulation with the consultation of the employee's representatives or trade union (as the case may be) and based on the minimum content required by law (e.g., rules regarding labour protection, safety and hygiene; rules regarding the principle of non-discrimination and of elimination of any human dignity violation; the rights and obligations of the employer and the employees, etc.);
+Each employer must prepare an Internal Regulation with the consultation of the employee's representatives or trade union (as the case may be) and based on the minimum content required by law (e.g. rules regarding labour protection, safety and hygiene; rules regarding the principle of non-discrimination and of elimination of any human dignity violation; the rights and obligations of the employer and the employees, etc.).
+An exemption has been established in what concers microenterprises (which have up to 9 employees ad achieve a net annual turnover or hold total assets of up to the equivalent in RON of EUR 2 mil.) for which having an internal Regulation has becoame optional;

-(b) Minimum content for individual employment agreements A written employment agreement must be concluded with each employee having the minimum content required by law.
+(b) Minimum content for individual employment agreements

+A written employment agreement must be concluded with each employee having the minimum content required by law.